mdrhmn/vue-redis-websocket-notification/README.md

 ### Push notifications to the application

 Unlike local Redis server connection, `redis-cli` doesn’t work with SSL connections.
-There are 3 ways to use `redis-cli` for Azure Redis server:
+There are 3 ways to use `redis-cli` for Azure Cache for Redis server:

 1. Disable SSL-only configuration (not recommended due to security concerns)